openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proofing certain claims, e.g., name and date of birth, for example by presenting another Verifiable Credential.
 Claim-based Holder Binding allows long term, cross-device use of a credential as it does not depend on cryptographic key material stored on a certain device.
 One example of such a Verifiable Credential could be a Diploma.

 Biometrics-based Holder Binding:
 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential by demonstrating a certain biometric trait, such as finger print or face.
-One example of a Verifiable Credential with Biometrics-based Holder Binding is a mobile drivers license [@ISO.18013-5], which contains a portrait of the holder.
+One example of a Verifiable Credential with Biometrics-based Holder Binding is a mobile driving license [@ISO.18013-5], which contains a portrait of the holder.

 Wallet:
 :  An entity used by the Holder to receive, store, present, and manage Verifiable Credentials and key material.
 There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally, or by using a remote self-hosted service, or a remote third-party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]) towards the Credential Verifier which acts as the OAuth 2.0 Client.